Gourmet Homemade Meals for Your Dog

 4 Cups Brown Rice

 Use a rice cooker to cook the brown rice.
 Put an extra cup of water to make the brown rice moister.
 Set aside to cook after cooking.
 To cook brown rice in rice cooker will take approximately 15 minutes.
+Set aside to cool.
+Once it's cool, puree and combine with the rest of the ingredients.

 SAFETY NOTE: Salmonella Beware.
 Always sanitize your sink and wash your hands thoroughly when handling raw poultry.
 Wash and sanitize all tools and equipment that got in contact with the raw chicken.
 Measure one capful of bleach with a gallon water.
 Use a clean empty bucket for your sanitizer.
 Better be safe than sick.